meetecho/simple-whip-client/README.md

 The WHIP client requires at least two arguments:

 1. the WHIP endpoint to publish to (e.g., an endpoint created in the [Simple WHIP Server](https://github.com/meetecho/simple-whip-server));
-2. the partial GStreamer pipeline to use for audio, if audio needs to be sent;
+2. the partial GStreamer pipeline to use for audio, if audio needs to be sent, and or
 3. the partial GStreamer pipeline to use for video, if video needs to be sent.

 Audio and video are both optional, but at least one of the two must be enabled.